All Episodes

 That's sort of kind of the famous Ayn Rand.

-But um, you know, it's interesting.
+But, you know, it's interesting.

-It seems that the human nature is sort of fixed in that the what the political systems do is they manifest how human nature plays out differently.
+It seems that the human nature is sort of fixed in that what the political systems do is they manifest how human nature plays out differently.

-So, for example, if you were in Soviet Union, you people are just as greedy in the Soviet Union as they are in the United States, but in a in a communist society that manifests much differently than in a capitalist society.
+So for example, if you were in Soviet Union, people are just as greedy in the Soviet Union as they are in the United States.

-But when I think of selfishness, I think of it in the sense like, hey, I want to make as much money as possible, so I'm gonna find a way to uh manufacture cars in the least expensive way possible, and therefore, you know, more people can afford to buy a car.
+But when I think of selfishness, I think of it in the sense like, hey, I want to make as much money as possible.

 So in that sense, Henry Ford's selfishness was actually a good thing because capitalism sort of manipulated it.

-That's everything in moderation, isn't it?
+It's everything in moderation, isn't it?

 This idea that we always need to be looking out for the wider community doesn't make sense.

-Um, so we do have to be selfish to a degree, but within limits.
+So we do have to be selfish to a degree, but within limits.

-Probably, but to say everything is with limits is kind of radical.
+But to say everything is with limits is kind of radical.

 There are no absolutes.

-Only Sith deal on absolutes, Calvin.
+Only Sith deal in absolutes, Calvin.

-But if the Sith were the good guys in that film, you know, the Jedi were actually the ideological zealots.
+The Sith were the good guys in that film, you know.

-The Jedi were the bad guys in those films, it's just portrayed from their perspective.
+The Jedi were the bad guys in those films.

 So you think Darth Vader was right the whole time?

-I don't think anyone's right the whole time, but I I do think I do side more with the Sith and the Jedi said they weren't political and they went in there and wiped people out that didn't agree with them.
+At the end of the day, they said they weren't political and they went in there and wiped people out that didn't agree with them.

 Yeah, absolutely.

-Oh, that's a big question to start with.
+Well, that's a big question to start with.

-Uh I think in some ways they have already won.
+I think in some ways they have already won.

 I don't think there is a culture war.

-I think we've lost the culture war, but now it's about how do we come back from that?
+But now it's about how do we come back from that?

 How do we return to our values and our principles that we believe in?

-It is a case of standing off what we believe in, you know, because conservatives in general tend to think just let everyone else get on with it as long as they're not hurting me, just mind my business.
+Because conservatives in general tend to think, just let everyone else get on with it as long as they're not hurting me, just mind my business.

-How do how do how does that play out?
+How does that play out?

-I I have mixed feelings about it.
+I have mixed feelings about it.

-I there's a lot of foolish people on both sides of that argument, so it's really hard to know who to believe.
+There's a lot of foolish people on both sides of that argument, so it's really hard to know who to believe.

 How do you fix a political problem if there's no political process?

-I don't think violence I'm struggling with this myself because I I believe in democracy, I promote democracy all the time.
+I'm struggling with this myself because I believe in democracy.

-But I'm getting to a point now where I'm questioning does it even work or does it even exist anymore?
+But I'm getting to a point now where I'm questioning, does it even work or does it even exist anymore?

-So in this country, in the United Kingdom, for example, we had the referendum on leaving the European Union, and we won that referendum with a majority.
+So in this country, in the United Kingdom, for example, we had the referendum on leaving the European Union and we won that referendum with a majority.

 But since then, I've seen a decline of democracy in our country.